jinghuazhao/FM-pipeline/README.md

 ```
 git clone https://github.com/jinghuazhao/FM-pipeline
 ```
 The setup is in line with summary statistics from consortia where only RSid are given for the fact that their chromosomal position may be changed over different builds.
-To remedy this, we use information from UCSC.
+To remedy this, we use information from UCSC, i.e.,
 ```
 wget http://hgdownload.soe.ucsc.edu/goldenPath/hg19/database/snp150Common.txt.gz
 gunzip -c snp150Common.txt.gz | cut -f2,4,5 | sort -k3,3 > snp150.txt
 ```
 The software included in this pipeline range from descriptive analysis via fgwas, locuszoom, GCTA to those dedicat3ed to finemapping including CAVIAR, CAVIARBF, finemap, R2BGLiMS/JAM.
 An adapted version of FM-summary is also given.

 ## USAGE